msseeley/ads/05_Sorting/05_merge_sort.md

 # Merge Sort
 Splits an array into smaller and smaller elements until it is a single element.
-Orders the element and merges them back together in order--recursion here can be useful.
+Orders the elements based on simple greater than less than comparison from each array in the pair, and then merges them back together in order--recursion here can be useful.

 ### Example
 Merge sort can be broken up into two functions.
 A function that handles the merging to two arrays and a function that handles the recursive aspect of building up an entirely merged array.